2017avenkate/BikeShares/index.md

+After doing some data analysis on Los Angeles' bike share date, I was able to find out the following information.

-In the data set, there were 81304 monthly passes, 9517 flex passes, 41224 walk-up passes, and 382 staff annual passes.
+In total, there were 81304 monthly passes, 9517 flex passes, 41224 walk-up passes, and 382 staff annual passes.

 ![Image](https://github.com/ashvin26/BikeShares/blob/master/PassholderTypes.jpeg)

 Percentagewise, there were 61.4% monthly passes, 7.19% flex passes, 31.13% walk up passes, and 0.29% staff annual passes.